Can My Employer Fire Me for Working a Second Job?

 • Use of company resources.
 Employers won't want you using your work computer, phone, company car, or other company property for your second job, or spending work hours on other projects.

-Company Policies on Moonlighting
+Company Policies on Working Second Jobs

 For these reasons, some companies have adopted policies about moonlighting.
-For example, a company might prohibit moonlighting altogether.
+For example, a company might prohibit working second jobs altogether.
 Or, a company might require employees to report any outside work to their manager or the human resources department, so the company can decide whether to allow the second job.
-Some companies take a more limited approach by prohibiting only outside work that poses a conflict of interest or competes with the company.

 If you have signed a noncompete contract with your employer, that might also limit your right to moonlight, especially for competing companies.
 A few states (including California) don't allow noncompete contracts.
 In most states, however, a court will hold you to the terms of a reasonable noncompete, including a promise not to start or work for a competing company.